HerrSchwarz/quarkus-training/README.md

 ```bash
 quarkus create app --help
 ```
-Another option is to use the Maven plugin:
+Another option is to use the Maven plugin to create the app:

 ```bash
 mvn "io.quarkus:quarkus-maven-plugin:create"